Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 ORA-02063: preceding 2 lines from MYLINK

-or basically any error indicating the database username and password is incorrect, you have probably specified them incorrectly when creating the database link above.
-Although you can view links in the dba_db_links table you cannot see the username and password.
+or any error indicating the database user name and password are incorrect, you probably specified them incorrectly when creating the database link.
+Although you can display the links in the dba_db_links table, you can't find out the user name and password.

-If you set HS_FDS_TRACE_LEVEL to 4, set HS_FDS_TRACE_FILE_NAME to a file in you init*.ora file and try again, you will get a trace output file.
-If you examine the trace file and locate the SQLDriverConnect call you can see the username and password being used.
-If this verifies the database username and/or password is incorrect then you need to delete your link and recreate it or change the HS_FDS_CONNECT_INFO in your init*.ora file to specify the UID and PWD (see above).
-You can delete a link using the syntax:
+If you set HS_FDS_TRACE_LEVEL to 4 in initSID.ora and try again, you'll get a trace output file.
+In the trace file, search for the SQLDriverConnect call to find out the user name and password being used.
+If this confirms that the database user name or password are incorrect, you need to delete your link and recreate it.
+Alternatively, change HS_FDS_CONNECT_INFO in initSID.ora to specify UID and PWD.

 drop public database link MYLINK